 b) Defined Benefit Plan Gratuity

 The Company provides for gratuity as per the Payment of Gratuity Act, 1972 or as per applicable Company rules, whichever is higher.
 Employees who are in continuous service for a period of 5 years are eligible for gratuity.
-The Company accounts for the liability for gratuity benefits payable in future based on actuarial valuation.
+The Company accounts for the liability for gratuity benefits payable in future based on actuarial valuation

 The following table sets out the status of the gratuity plan, based on the actuarial valuation obtained in this respect and the amounts recognised in the Company’s standalone financial statements as at balance sheet date:

-(xi) The Company expects to contribute INR 50 lacs (2023-24: INR 1.75 lacs) to the funded plan during the financial year 2024-25.
+(xi) Company expects to contribute INR 25 lacs (2024-25: INR 5.00 lacs) to the funded plan during the financial year 2025-26.
 Provident Fund

 Provident fund benefits provided under plans wherein contributions are made to an irrevocable trust set up by the Company to manage the investments and distribute the amounts entitled to employees are treated as a defined benefit plan as the Company is obligated to provide the members a rate of return which should, at the minimum, meet the interest rate declared by Government administered provident fund.
 A part of the Company’s contribution is transferred to Government administered pension fund.
 The contributions made by the Company and the shortfall of interest, if any, are recognised as an expense in standalone statement of profit and loss under employee benefits expense.
-During the current year the Company has recognised an amount of INR Nil (March 31,2023: INR 1,79.68 lacs) being the decline in market value of certain investments of the trust.

-C. Other long term benefits:
+c) Other long term benefits

 The leave obligations cover the Company’s liability for earned leave.
-The liability towards compensated absences based on the actuarial valuation carried out by using projected accrued benefit method as reduced by the contribution to the plan assets resulted in a net liability of INR 4.54 lacs as on March 31, 2024 (net asset of INR 21.34 lacs as on March 31, 2023) which have been shown under “Current provisions” (March 31, 2023: “Other current assets”) in the Standalone Financial Statements.
+The liability towards compensated absences based on the actuarial valuation carried out by using projected accrued benefit method as reduced by the contribution to the plan assets resulted in a net liability of INR 55.95 lacs as on March 31, 2025 (net liability of INR 4.54 lacs as on March 31, 2024) which have been shown under "Current provisions” in the Standalone Financial Statements.
+Company expects to contribute INR 25 lacs (2024-25: INR 5 lacs) to the funded plan during the financial year 2025-26.

-41. Contingent liabilities
+41. a.
+Contingent liabilities

 Claims against the Company, not acknowledged as debt